Municipal mergers and dissolutions in Japan: Naming of new municipalities

 Naming a new post-merger municipality is not a negligible matter.
 Disagreement on a name sometimes causes merger talks to break down.
-If a city is far larger than other towns which join it, no arguments take place; the city's name simply survives.
-However, if their sizes do not differ significantly, lengthy disputes ensue.
-Sometimes the problem can be solved by adopting the district's name.
-Another easy solution is a simple compounding of the names, but this method, relatively common in Europe, is unusual in Japan.
-Instead, they are often abbreviated.
-For example, the Ōta (大田) ward of Tokyo is a portmanteau of Ōmori (大森) and Kamata (蒲田), it seems that Ōkama was not chosen because of its likeness to 'okama', a derogatory word for homosexual.
+If a city is far larger than the towns joining it, no arguments take place; the city's name simply survives.
+However, if their sizes do not differ significantly, lengthy disputes can ensue.
+Sometimes, the problem can be solved by adopting the name of the district or compounding the names of the localities to be merged; the latter method is relatively common in Europe, but is unusual in Japan.
+These compounded names are often abbreviated.
+For example, the Ōta (大田) ward of Tokyo is a portmanteau of Ōmori (大森) and Kamata (蒲田); Ōkama was not chosen because of its likeness to 'okama', a derogatory word for homosexual.
 Toyoshina, Nagano, is an acronym of the four antecedent villages: Toba, Yoshino, Shinden, and Nariai.

-Another common method is borrowing a well known nearby place name and adding a direction, like Nishitōkyō ("West Tokyo"), Kitakyūshū ("North Kyūshū"), Higashiōsaka ("East Osaka"), Shikokuchūō ("Central Shikoku") and recently Higashiōmi ("East Ōmi").
+Another common naming method is borrowing a well known nearby place name and adding a direction, such as in Nishitōkyō ("West Tokyo"), Kitakyūshū ("North Kyūshū"), Higashiōsaka ("East Osaka"), Shikokuchūō ("Central Shikoku") and Higashiōmi ("East Ōmi").
 Other towns sometimes use nouns with pleasant connotations, such as peace (平和, heiwa), green (緑, midori), or future (未来, mirai).